Paul Dennis Reid: Other crimes suspected

 For a time, Reid was considered a prime suspect in the 1993 Brown's Chicken massacre in Palatine, Illinois due to the similar nature of the crime in relation to the two incidents in Nashville.
 Characteristics included shoeprints found at the scene and descriptions of the killer that matched Reid's profile.
 His alibi checked out, however, and Reid was later ruled out as a suspect.
 Juan Luna was convicted on seven counts of murder in 2007.
 On September 29, 2009, Luna's cohort, James Degorski, was found guilty of all seven counts of murder.
 On October 20, 2009, Degorski was sentenced to life in prison.
 All but two of the jurors had voted for the death penalty.
-Reid was reportedly also considered a suspect in the Houston-area killings of three people in a bowling alley for which Max Soffar has twice been convicted.
+Reid was reportedly also considered a suspect in the Houston-area killings of three people in a bowling alley for which Max Soffar was twice convicted before dying while still on death row in Texas.

 Death

-Reid died at Nashville General Hospital at Meharry, on November 1, 2013.
+Reid died at Nashville General Hospital at Meharry, on November 1, 2013, eleven days before his 56th birthday.
 The cause of death was from complications due to pneumonia, heart failure, and upper respiratory issues.
 Reid had been in the hospital for about two weeks.